 Range of acceptable performance results.

 To ensure unbiased test results, a credit union should compare the results of an AVM to actual sales data in a specified trade area or market prior to the information being available to the model.
-If a credit union uses more than one AVM, each AVM should be validated.
 To assess the effectiveness of its AVM practices, a credit union should verify whether loans in which an AVM was used to establish value met the credit union’s performance expectations relative to similar loans that used a different valuation process.
 A credit union should document the results of its validation and audit findings.
 A credit union should use these findings to analyze and periodically update its policies and procedures for an AVM(s) when warranted.

 Tax Assessment Valuations (TAVs)